-- 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally conducted.
+- Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - Hot work is not normally conducted.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
 This information is held by the Estate Services Manager Bryan Low. - 4) The fixed electrical shall be tested every 5 years.
-It was noted that the last inspection was 16/07/2022 - 5) The electrical installation i.e. risers are contained within a dedicated service cupboard that is secured and protected by means of a steel door and fire stopping materials.
-This is located within the ground floor protected stairwell. - 6) Portable heaters are not allowed in any common parts of the premises. - 7) Gas appliances and pipework (where installed) are subject to annual testing and certification.
+It was noted that the last inspection was 16/05/2025 and was deemed satisfactory.

+- 5) The electrical installation i.e. risers are contained within a dedicated service cupboard that is secured and protected.
+This is located within the ground floor protected stairwell. - Portable heaters are not allowed in any common parts of the premises. - 7) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This cyclical contract is managed by the in-house Gas Team.
-Gas supplies are internal with individual isolation valves located within the external storage cupboard of each maisonette
+Gas supplies are internal with individual isolation valves located within the external storage cupboard of each Maisonette